 This course is designed to give students an in-depth understanding of the phonetic system of the Spanish language and to perfect the student's pronunciation.
 Students will learn how sounds are produced and will learn to imitate native speakers accurately through a variety of classroom exercises, recordings and videos.
 Through phonetic transcription and listening exercises, students will learn to hear accurately and to distinguish between similar sounds.
 Students will also study with wide phonetic variations that occur within the Spanish-speaking world.
-Prerequisite: SPN 322 and an additional 4 semester hours of 300-level Spanish courses or permission of instructor.
-Offered every other year.
+Prerequisite: SPN 322 and an additional four semester hours of 300-level Spanish courses or permission of instructor.
+Not always offered yearly; check with the department.